KapilTamang/react-contact-manager-app/README.md

 # Contact Manager App
 Contact Manger App is a full stack MERN application.
-- usage of react hooks and context api.
+- usage of react hooks and contextAPI.
 - backend API with Express js.
 - JWT authentication for authentication system.
 - usage of Mongoose for managing MongoDB.